Newzik is a professional app that lets you organize your sheet music and access it from any device.

 If you want the MusicXML file to correctly generate parts from the full score, try not to make any changes in the individual parts, but only in the full score

-If you made some important changes in an individual part that doesn’t appear in the full score, you have a unique Musescore feature which allows you to export all your parts as separate MusicXML files.
+If you made some important changes in an individual part that doesn’t appear in the full score, you have a unique Musescore feature for this case which allows you to export all your parts as separate MusicXML files.
 First thing you want to do is export your Full score as a MusicXML file:

 Make sure to save as “Uncompressed MusicXML File”